microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 You can also use [neural networks to classify](https://scikit-learn.org/stable/modules/neural_networks_supervised.html#classification), but that is outside the scope of this lesson.

 So, which classifier should you choose?
 Often, running through several and looking for a good result is a way to test.
-Scikit-Learn offers a [side-by-side comparison](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html) on a created dataset, comparing KNeighbors, SVC two ways, GaussianProcessClassifier, DecisionTreeClassifier, RandomForestClassifier, MLPClassifier, AdaBoostClassifier, GaussianNB and QuadraticDiscrinationAnalysis, showing the results visualized:
+Scikit-learn offers a [side-by-side comparison](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html) on a created dataset, comparing KNeighbors, SVC two ways, GaussianProcessClassifier, DecisionTreeClassifier, RandomForestClassifier, MLPClassifier, AdaBoostClassifier, GaussianNB and QuadraticDiscrinationAnalysis, showing the results visualized:

 ![comparison of classifiers](images/comparison.png)
-> Plots generated on Scikit-Learn's documentation
+> Plots generated on Scikit-learn's documentation

 > AutoML solves this problem neatly by running these comparisons in the cloud, allowing you to choose the best algorithm for your data.
 Try it [here](https://docs.microsoft.com/learn/modules/automate-model-selection-with-azure-automl/?WT.mc_id=academic-15963-cxa)